bgri/m100LE/README.md

 WORDLE initially checks the date and loads today's word from the wordlist.
-When a guess is submitted, WORDLE checks the guess to verify that it's a word in a [large dictionary](adjunct/allowedwords.txt).
+When a guess is submitted, WORDLE checks the guess to verify that it's a word in a [large dictionary](adjunct/allowedwords.txt) (14,855 five-letter words).
 If the guess doesn't appear in the dictionary, the guess is invalid and will not be accepted.
 The game does not progress until a valid guess is made.

 **m100le** initially **loads** today's word based on the system **DATE$** value.
 When a guess is submitted, **m100le** compares it to